healeycodes/deno-isolate-web-request/README.md

 ## HTTP Server

-There's also a development HTTP server that accepts user code and evaluates it within an Isolate (an encapsulated a V8 engine instance).
+There's also a HTTP server that accepts user code and evaluates it within the runtime.

 So to play around, you can run the server with `cargo run` and then send some code like `curl -X POST -d 'console.log(await request.get("https://healeycodes.com", {}));' localhost:3000`.